sigsum/log-go/README.md

 without any end-user enforcement.
 It becomes easier to detect honest mistakes and attacks against your website or package repository.

-To make the most out of siglog in the future, end-users should start to enforce public logging.
-This means that a binary in the above example would be _rejected_ unless a corresponding signed checksum is publicly logged.
+To make the most out of a sigsum log, end-users should start to enforce public logging in the future.
+This means that a binary in the above example would be _rejected_ unless a corresponding sigsum is publicly logged.

 ## Design considerations
-We had several design considerations in mind while developing siglog.
+We had several design considerations in mind while developing sigsum logging.
 A short preview is listed below.
-Please refer to our [design document](https://github.com/sigsum/sigsum/blob/main/doc/design.md) and [API specification](https://github.com/sigsum/sigsum/blob/main/doc/api.md) for additional details.
+Refer to our [design document](https://github.com/sigsum/sigsum/blob/main/doc/design.md) and [API specification](https://github.com/sigsum/sigsum/blob/main/doc/api.md) for additional details.
 Feedback is welcomed and encouraged!
 - **Preserved data flows:** an end-user can enforce transparent logging without